 How Simple Bank accounts will change during the transition to BBVA USA

-If you already have an account with Simple and are worried about how the transition to BBVA will affect you, there are a few things you should keep in mind.
-First, your accounts will automatically be transitioned to BBVA in the spring of 2021.
-Your bank account, routing number, and debit card will stay the same, and there’s nothing you need to do to assist this automatic process.
+If you have an account with Simple and are worried about how the transition to BBVA will affect you, as noted the transition did not go smoothly.
+BBVA says your bank account, routing number, and debit card will stay the same, and there’s nothing you need to do to assist this automatic process.
 You’ll also keep the same debit card.

 Some account features will be different after the transition.
 Instead of Simple’s Goals, Expenses, and Safe-to-Spend budgeting tools, BBVA features a different set of financial tools that can help you save.
 Unlike Simple, BBVA charges an overdraft fee and an insufficient funds fee of $32.
 Where Simple charged $0 for these services, BBVA charges a $3 ATM fee and $5 for debit card replacement.
 BBA also charges $15 for domestic and $10 for international incoming wire transfers, and $30 for domestic, and $55 for international outgoing wire transfers.

 There are a few features that BBVA accounts will offer that didn’t come with a Simple Bank account.
 These include online bill pay and overdraft protection.
 Overall, however, the transition to BBVA strips Simple Bank accounts of many of the features that made them unique.
-The transition also comes with a bevy of additional fees and charges, where Simple has prided itself on being a primarily fee-free banking option for consumers.
+The transition also comes with a bevy of additional fees, where Simple had prided itself on being a primarily fee-free banking option for consumers.

 Simple vs. competitors